-Eventually got on a plane in the UK on the day the company pension was
+Eventually got on a plane on the day the company pension was to be paid

-to be paid and got off in Bhutan for three glorious years - what a
+and got off in Bhutan for three glorious years - what a swansong!
+After

-swansong!
-After that did a few small jobs including salinity work in
+that did a few small jobs including salinity work in Banda Aceh after

-Banda Aceh after the tsunami.
-Now well retired in New Zealand and cannot
+the tsunami.
+Retired in New Zealand in 2004 and cannot

 remember the word work!.